72itde/linux-remote-configuration-management/README.md

 ## How it works

-lrcm.io is - more or less - a simple python script.
+lrcm is - more or less - a simple python script.
 You can execute it manually or scheduled by cron (or whatever).
 The script clones a git repository which contains the playbook to run on your computer(s).

 ## configuration

-Just have a look at the sample configuration file `lrcm.io.conf`
+Just have a look at the sample configuration file `lrcm.conf`

 ## host-specific tasks